bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======
 * Oct.
+2020: Congratulations to Shi-Ting Ye for winning the Honorable Mention in [Outstanding Master Thesis Award](https://docs.google.com/document/preview?hgd=1&id=1VOqXZu4vk4gkGoqshI2augfXHvLPodi69CKib3csGAY) from the Taiwanese Association for Consumer Electronics!
+* Oct.
+2020: Congratulations to Lily Yin for winning the Merit Award in [Best Ph.D.
+Dissertation](https://docs.google.com/document/preview?hgd=1&id=1VOqXZu4vk4gkGoqshI2augfXHvLPodi69CKib3csGAY) from the Taiwanese Association for Consumer Electronics!
+* Oct.
+2020: Congratulations to Shi-Ting Ye for winning the Honorable Mention in Outstanding Master Thesis Award from the Taiwan Institute of Electrical and Electronic Engineering!
+* Oct.
 2020: We were invited to deliver a keynote on Image Dehazing: Progress & Challenges at [ICCRDA 2020](http://iccrlab.com/index.html).
 * Oct.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9190712) was accepted to ICIP 2020.
 Congratulations to team!
 * Sep.
 2020: Congratulations to team on Winning [Bronze Medal](/files/2020-inventaipei-winner.pdf) at the Taiwan Innotech Expo Invention Contest.
 * Sep.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9200678) on image filtering was accepted to IEEE SPL.
 Congratulations to team!
 * Aug.
-2020: Congratulations to Lily Yin for winning the Honorable Mention in [Best Ph.D.
-Dissertation Award](/files/IPPR第十三屆博碩士論文獎獲獎公告.pdf) from the Chinese Image Processing and Pattern Recognition Society!
+2020: Congratulations to Lily Yin for winning the Honorable Mention Award in [Best Ph.D.
+Dissertation](/files/IPPR第十三屆博碩士論文獎獲獎公告.pdf) from the Chinese Image Processing and Pattern Recognition Society!
 * Jun.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9102832) was accepted to ICME 2020 (acceptance rate=30%).
 Congratulations to team!
 * May 2020: Our [paper](https://dl.acm.org/doi/abs/10.1145/3372278.3390727) was accepted to ICMR 2020.
 Congratulations to team!
 * Apr.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9089316) on image enhancement was accepted to IEEE TMM.
 Congratulations to team!